 saliva microsampling: lessons from COVID-19

-The COVID-19 pandemic has provided researchers with a unique opportunity to explore several different types of bio-fluid collection and testing.
-The crisis has helped experts understand which methods work best in different settings, scenarios and studies.
+The COVID-19 pandemic provided researchers with a unique opportunity to explore several different types of bio-fluid collection and testing.
+The crisis helped experts understand which methods work best in different settings, scenarios and studies.

-Nasopharyngeal (NP) swabs for RT-PCR testing have served as the first-line method for detecting active infection with COVID-19 during the coronavirus pandemic.
+Nasopharyngeal (NP) swabs for RT-PCR testing served as the first-line method for detecting active infection with COVID-19 during the coronavirus pandemic.
 This method is effective and relatively easy to administer, but it is also very uncomfortable and difficult to conduct on children and some patients with disabilities.
 The NP swab method also has produced frequent false-negative results and has led to some complications.

-Researchers also have used blood samples for serology studies to determine if people who have recovered from COVID-19 have developed antibodies against the SARS-CoV-2 virus.
-Due to widespread lockdowns and safety concerns during the coronavirus pandemic, many researchers have obtained samples remotely using Mitra® devices for microsampling studies.
-Blood testing has been the dominant method used to examine both natural and vaccine-induced immunity response to SARS-CoV-2.
+During the Coronavirus Pandemic, researchers also used blood samples for serology studies to determine if people who had recovered from COVID-19 had developed antibodies against the SARS-CoV-2 virus.
+Due to widespread lockdowns and safety concerns during the coronavirus pandemic, many researchers obtained finger-stick blood samples remotely using Mitra® devices for microsampling studies.
+Blood testing was the dominant method used to examine both natural and vaccine-induced immunity response to SARS-CoV-2.

 In a study by researchers at Yale School of Medicine, saliva was found to better predict the severity of COVID-19 disease progression in individuals.
 This was because the saliva samples collected for this study provided better estimates of viral load compared to other bio-fluid samples.

 A New Frontier for Bio-fluid Testing

 Saliva testing in research has traditionally been challenging due to a lack of sufficiently powerful lab equipment.
 Analyzing the full spectrum of biomarkers present in saliva requires sensitivity between 1,000-10,000 times higher than what older equipment is typically capable of.
 Newer equipment is much more powerful, and now that these newer models have started to become more widely available in laboratories, saliva testing also has become more viable.

 Researchers are still exploring what kinds of information they can derive from saliva sampling and testing, but early applications suggest it can be used to uncover at least as much biological information as most other bio-fluid testing.
 It may also be useful in detecting conditions that are not currently screened with bio-fluids, including concussions.

 How Saliva Sampling Works